Localization and the link Floer homology of doubly-periodic knots: Introduction

-\begin{theorem} \cite[Section 3f]{MR2739000} If $\Upsilon(M^{\text{inv}})$ carries a stable normal trivialization, there is a spectral sequence whose $E^1$ page is $\mathit{HF}(L_0,L_1) \otimes \mathbb Z_2((\theta))$ and whose $E^{\infty}$ page is isomorphic to $\mathit{HF}(L_0^{\text{inv}}, L_1^{\text{inv}}) \otimes \mathbb Z_2((\theta))$ as $\mathbb Z_2((\theta))$ modules. \end{theorem}
+\begin{theorem} \cite[Section 3f]{MR2739000} If $\Upsilon(M^{\operatorname{inv}})$ carries a stable normal trivialization, there is a spectral sequence whose $E^1$ page is $\mathit{HF}(L_0,L_1) \otimes \mathbb Z_2((\theta))$ and whose $E^{\infty}$ page is isomorphic to $\mathit{HF}(L_0^{\operatorname{inv}}, L_1^{\operatorname{inv}}) \otimes \mathbb Z_2((\theta))$ as $\mathbb Z_2((\theta))$ modules. \end{theorem}

 This paper is organized as follows: In Section 2 we recall the construction and important properties of link Floer homology.
 In Section 3 we construct equivariant Heegaard diagrams for periodic knots, prove Theorem \ref{Murasugi Theorem} from these diagrams, and explain how Corollaries \ref{Genus Inequality Corollary} and \ref{Fiberedness Corollary} follow from Theorems \ref{Link Floer Homology Spectral Sequence} and \ref{Knot Floer Homology Spectral Sequence}.
-In Section 4 we review the basics of Lagrangian Floer cohomology and Seidel and Smith's localization theory.
-In Section 5 we check the basic symplectic geometry conditions of Seidel and Smith's theory on the symmetric products used in the computation of knot and link Floer homology, and provide a description of the homotopy type and cohomology of the most general of these symmetric products (which contains the symmetric products used to compute knot and link Floer homology as submanifolds).
+We also explain Example \ref{Main Example}.
+In Section 4 we briefly review Seidel and Smith's localization theory for Floer cohomology, and describe the symmetric products to which we will apply it.
+In Section 5 we provide a description of the homotopy type and cohomology of the most general of these symmetric products (which contains the symmetric products used to compute knot and link Floer homology as submanifolds).
 In Section 6 we give a proof that this general symmetric product carries a stable normal trivialization, which will imply that the symmetric products used in the computation of knot and link Floer homology do as well.
 In Section 7 we compute the spectral sequences of Theorems \ref{Link Floer Homology Spectral Sequence} and \ref{Knot Floer Homology Spectral Sequence} for the unknot and the trefoil as doubly-periodic knots as examples.